ouktlab/espnet_asr_models/README.md

 ### Modification for streaming ASR
-It is better to change the default parameters of ContextualBlockTransformer because these of our models are slightly different from defaults of streaming ASR.
+It is better to change the default parameters of ContextualBlockTransformer because some of our models are slightly different from defaults of streaming ASR.
 We may be able to get intermediate results more frequently by changing these parameters.

-Our settings
+Our settings (*corpus10* models)
 ```
   block_size: int = 20,
   hop_size: int = 8,